Rates FAQs

 No, if you feel the valuation is inaccurate or unreasonable you can make an objection to the valuation.

-It is a simple process, however has strict timelines attached by law.
+It is a simple process, however, has strict timelines attached by law.
 Ratepayers can object to their valuation within two months of receiving their annual rates notice.
-Find our more about objecting to your rate notice.
+Find out more about objecting to your rate notice.

 What are my rates paying for?